beancountersbookkeeping/portfolio/_portfolio/blocjams.md

 ## Explanation

-Bloc Jams was created as a Spotify style site.
+CoolJams was created as a Spotify style site.
 It is used to show case artist's albums and to provide the ability to listen to songs.

 ## Problem